Quack842/escape-room/README.md

 ![The Escape Room Main Screen](assets/images/escape-room-main-page.png)

 This Escape Room Game is designed and created to test the players investigative and creativity skills.
-The idea of this escape room game is to give the user as much freedom as as possilbe.
+The idea of this escape room game is to give the player as much freedom as as possilbe.
 This means that the player can type anything in the command and there should be a response.
 The commands should at least be related to the current situation in game.